saucelabs/sauce-docs/docs/mobile-apps/features/biometric-authentication.md

 For Android devices, there are multiple ways to configure biometrics.
 From API 28 and above we support the following:

-* [`BiometricManager`](https://developer.android.com/reference/android/hardware/biometrics/BiometricManager) provides APIs to query if the app can authenticate and list of [Authenticators](https://developer.android.com/reference/android/hardware/biometrics/BiometricManager.Authenticators).
+* [`BiometricManager`](https://developer.android.com/reference/android/hardware/biometrics/BiometricManager) provides APIs to query if the app can authenticate and a list of [Authenticators](https://developer.android.com/reference/android/hardware/biometrics/BiometricManager.Authenticators).
 * [`BiometricPrompt`](https://developer.android.com/reference/android/hardware/biometrics/BiometricPrompt) provides a user interface in the form of a dialog which is used the user to provide the finger touch and the call [`BiometricPrompt.AuthenticationCallback`](https://developer.android.com/reference/android/hardware/biometrics/BiometricPrompt.AuthenticationCallback) provides the response of the fingerprint Authentication.

 ### iOS Biometrics